-Commissioner - Charles Ksir represents Aeronautics Commission District 1, which includes Albany, Laramie, Platte and Goshen counties.
-Ksir was appointed to a six-year term on the commission in 2005.
+Commissioner - Charles Ksir represents Aeronautics Commission District 1, which includes Albany, Laramie, Platte, and Goshen counties, and he was appointed to a six-year term on the Commission in 2005.
 He has been a professor in the Department of Psychology at the University of Wyoming since 1972, teaching and conducting research in psychopharmocology (drugs that affect the brain and behavior).
-Now retired from active research, he continues to teach part time and to make updates to his textbook, Drugs, Society, and Human Behavior.
-During his time at the university, he was a department head, associate vice president and served four years as dean of the College of Education.
-He was on the Albany County School Board for nine years.
-Ksir has been a pilot since 1990, and he and his wife, Sandy, own a Cessna TR182 that they use to visit family in New Mexico and California.
+Now retired from active research, he continues to teach part time, and to make updates to his textbook, "Drugs, Society, and Human Behavior".
+During his time at the university, he was a department head, associate vice president, and served four (4) years as Dean of the College of Education.
+He was on the Albany County School Board for nine (9) years.
+Commissioner Ksir has been a pilot since 1990, and he and his wife, Sandy, own a Cessna TR182 that they use to visit family in New Mexico and California.
 They also enjoy spending time at their cabin near Centennial.
-Term: 3/1/11 to 3/1/2017
+Term: 03/01/11 to 3/01/2017